Leicester City’s Ndidi ruled out of Nigeria action with groin injury | Goal.com

 Leicester City midfielder Wilfred Ndidi has been ruled out of Nigeria’s friendlies against Cote d’Ivoire and Tunisia after suffering a groin injury in the Foxes’ 4-2 victory over Burnley.

-Ndidi was among the 25-man squad for the encounter billed to strengthen the country for the next rounds of the 2022 Africa Cup of Nations qualifier against Sierra Leone in November.
+Ndidi was among the 25-man squad to prepare Nigeria for their 2022 Africa Cup of Nations qualifier against Sierra Leone in November.

-The 23-year-old played the full 90 minutes on Sunday evening as Brendan Rodgers’ men silenced the Clarets at the King Power Stadium, but he will not be part of the game billed for Austria.
+The 23-year-old played the full 90 minutes on Sunday evening as Brendan Rodgers’ men silenced the Clarets at the King Power Stadium, but he will not be part of the international game billed to take place in Austria.

-“Of course, Ndidi is injured and has been ruled out of the games against Tunisia and Cote d’Ivoire,” said Ibitoye.
+“Of course, Ndidi is injured and has been ruled out of the games against Tunisia and Cote d’Ivoire,” Ibitoye told Goal.

 Meanwhile, coach Gernot Rohr is expected to name a replacement for the injured midfield trojan.